AmilaPoorna/Dashboards/Power BI/Mexico Toy Sales Dashboard/README.md

 ## Overview

-This Power BI project visualizes employee attrition and income data, providing insights into key factors affecting employee turnover and salary distribution.
-The dashboard leverages various data visualizations to enable detailed analysis and understanding of the underlying trends and patterns.
+This Power BI project analyzes toy sales across Maven toy stores in Mexico, focusing on revenue, profit, units sold, and inventory.
+The dashboard offers interactive visualizations that provide valuable insights.

 ## Contents

 1. Dashboard Structure
 2. Visualizations
-3. Custom Visuals
-4. Usage Instructions
+3. Usage Instructions

 ### 1. Dashboard Structure

-The Power BI dashboard consists of multiple sections, each designed to highlight different aspects of employee attrition and income:
+The **Mexico Toy Sales Dashboard** is structured into multiple pages covering:

-- **Summary Sections**: Provides an overview of key metrics such as total employees, attrition rate, total active employees and average monthly income.
+- **Summary**: Provides a high-level summary of key counts and totals.
-- **Attrition Analysis**: Breaks down attrition by different categories such as department, marital status and job role.
-- **Income Analysis**: Analyzes income distribution across various job roles and education levels.
+- **Revenue/Profit**: Breaks down revenu/profit by product names, time periods, etc.
+- **Units Sold**: Highlights sales volume trends across time, weekdays, and cities.
+- **Inventory**: Displays total stock on hand, remaining stock percentage, etc. for top 10 products and so on.

 ### 2. Visualizations

 The dashboard employs a range of visualizations to present data intuitively:

-- **Donut Chart**: Used to illustrate the proportion of employee attrition.
-- **Bar Charts**: Used for comparing attrition rates across different attributes.
+- **Cards**: Display KPIs like total revenue, total profit, margin percentage, number of stores, and products.
-- **Line Chart**: Shows trends in attrition over total years of service.
+- **Line Charts**: Show trends over time for revenue, profit, and units sold.
-- **Treemap**: Shows the average monthly income by job role.
-- **Scatter Plot**: Shows trends in average monthly income with respect to years at the company.

-### 3. Custom Visuals

-The dashboard incorporates custom visuals to enhance data representation:

-- **Custom Histogram**: Provides a detailed view of income distribution.
+- **Bar Charts**:
+  - Highest and least profiting 5 products.
+  - Units sold by day of the week.
+- **Map Visualization**: Interactive map for displaying units sold by store city.
+- **Tables**:
+  - Total profit by product category and store location.
+  - Remaining inventory for top 10 products by profit.

-### 4. Usage Instructions
+### 3. Usage Instructions

 To interact with the dashboard:

-1. **Filtering**: Use a filter pane to narrow down data by specific attributes such as department.
+1. **Filtering**: Use a filter pane to narrow down data by specific attributes such as year and store opened decade.
 2. **Cross-Filtering**: Click on a data point in one visual to highlight or filter related data in other visuals on the same report page.
+3. **Hovering**: Hover over a data point to view exact values and tooltips.

 <br>